Testing Quasi-Linear Coasting Cosmologies with Late-Time Large-Scale Structure Growth: Results and Discussion

-In evaluating which model provides a \textit{better} fit to the growth data, we used the base-10 logarithm of the ratio of the probabilities ($p$-values) yielded by the AD test, referred to as the log Bayes factor, defined as ${\log_{10}{\mathcal{B}} \equiv \log_{10}(p_\mathrm{coasting}/p_{\Lambda\mathrm{CDM}})}$, to determine model preference.
-For ${k=\{-1, 0, +1\}}$, we found ${\log_{10}{\mathcal{B}} = \{0.198,\, 0.234,\,0.272\}}$, respectively.
-This indicates a weak preference for the coasting models, with the $k=+1$ model being preferred overall.
-However, as $\log_{10}{\mathcal{B}} \in (0, 0.5)$ in all cases, no preference is substantial~\citep{cit:Bayes}, and all models may be said to fit the data equally well.
-The best-fit parameters and model comparison results are summarized in Table \ref{tab:results}.
-It should also be noted, that the coasting models generally yielded higher $p$-values than the flat $\Lambda$CDM model, as seen in Figure~\ref{fig:fig3}.
-The median $p$-value for the $\Lambda$CDM model is exceeded by \{71\%, 73\%, 77\%\} of $p$-values for the ${k=\{-1, 0, +1\}}$ coasting models, respectively, while the maximum $p$-value is exceeded by \{12\%, 26\%, 39\%\}.
+Repeating the analysis for the dataset homogenised with respect to the baseline \textit{Planck} 2018 $\Lambda$CDM cosmology, we obtained the following best-fit values: ${\Omega_\mathrm{m,0}=0.286^{+0.053}_{-0.046}}$ and ${\sigma_{8,0}=0.764^{+0.039}_{-0.035}}$, which deviate from the \textit{Planck} 2018 values by $0.55\sigma$ and $1.2\sigma$, respectively.
+The AD test failed to reject the null hypothesis of a standard normal distribution with a $p$-value of 0.416.
+These results suggest that both the concordance $\Lambda$CDM model and the coasting models are consistent with the available growth data from redshift space distortion measurements.
+It should also be noted that the coasting models generally yielded higher $p$-values than the flat $\Lambda$CDM model, as seen in Figure~\ref{fig:fig3}.
+The median $p$-value for the $\Lambda$CDM model is exceeded by ${\{71\%, 73\%, 77\%\}}$ of $p$-values for the ${k=\{-1, 0, +1\}}$ coasting models, respectively, while the maximum $p$-value is exceeded by ${\{12\%, 26\%, 39\%\}}$.

 Mirroring the approach of \citet{cit:Perivolaropoulos-Skara}, we also fitted the models to the full dataset to assess whether consistency with the data is preserved and whether the best-fit parameters remain in agreement with those obtained from the subset.
 All four models remained consistent with the full dataset, though the $p$-values from the AD test were notably lower.
 The $p$-value for the coasting model with $k=+1$ was once again the largest, followed by those of the $k=0$ and $k=-1$ coasting models, and lastly that of the $\Lambda$CDM model.
 In terms of best-fit parameters, both $\Omega_\mathrm{m,0}$ and $\sigma_{8,0}$ differed by less than $0.5\sigma$ from their corresponding values obtained from the subset, across all models.